2014 Mountain Province bus accident: Accident

 As a result, 14 people were killed and 32 were left injured.
 Two foreigners, a Dutch and a Canadian national, were among the casualties.
 Visual artist Gerard Baja, musician David Sicam, and comedian Tado were also killed in the accident.
 Those who sustained injuries were brought to the Bontoc General Hospital.
 The driver was among those injured while the bus conductor was killed.

-The passenger bus involved was a DMMC Aero Adamant with body no. 206 and is mounted on Hino RF821 chassis.
+The passenger bus involved was a DMMC Aero Adamant with body no. 206 and is mounted on UD Nissan Diesel RB46S platform.

 Investigation

 Mountain Province Senior Superintendent police chief Oliver Emmodias said mechanical problems and a defect in the vehicle could have been the cause of the accident.

 Aftermath

 Sanctions

-The Land Transportation Franchising Regulatory Board (LTFRB) imposed a 30-day preventive suspension to GV Florida Transport 186 of its franchised units on February 10, 2014.
-The Court of Appeals lifted the suspension on June 2014, citing grave abuse of discretion from the LTFRB, which found no "violations or willful and contumacious refusal to comply with the rules or regulations" but suspended the bus company anyway; on the same decision, the court affirmed the cancellation of certificates of public convenience to 10 other Florida buses.
+The Land Transportation Franchising Regulatory Board (LTFRB) imposed a 30-day preventive suspension to 186 of its franchised units on February 10, 2014.
+The Court of Appeals lifted the suspension in June 2014, citing grave abuse of discretion from the LTFRB, which found no "violations or willful and contumacious refusal to comply with the rules or regulations" but suspended the bus company anyway; on the same decision, the court affirmed the cancellation of certificates of public convenience to 10 other Florida buses.